 France looked incredibly nervous.
 “I-I wonder how that got in there.”
 He looked at the floor, twiddling his thumbs.

 “This, is a wedding ring.
 It did not walk into my sugar dish.
 Someone, put it there.
 And unless that someone was you, this ring means nothing to me.”
 You blushed at how the words coming out of your mouth sounded.
 You hadn't meant to be so forward.

 France ran around the table and brought you into his arms.
 “Mon amour, I'm so happy to hear you say that.
 You have no idea how worried I was.”
 He held you tighter, kissing you softly.
 “I was afraid you would say no, because you thought I was a pervert who breaks into houses.”
 He took the ring from your hand and placed it on your finger.
 “Thank you chéri, you have no idea how happy you've made me.”
 He kissed you again.

 “Don't thank me France, that makes things weird.”
 You laughed.
 “I'm just glad the ring was from you, otherwise I would have sounded like an idiot.”

 France laughed with you.
 “No, well maybe a little.
 But that's not important chéri.
 So, since we're getting married, do you think I can have a key to your house?”

 You nodded.
-“I think that would be a good idea.
-I can't have you breaking in my window all the time, you might wind up getting arrested.”
+“I think that would probably be a really good idea.
+I can't have you breaking in my window all the time, you might wind up getting yourself arrested.”